-During the year, Somerset County Council undertook works at Whitstone School to provide and enhance disabled access at the School.
-The works were funded directly by Somerset County Council, so the value of the works has been recognised as income in these accounts and within freehold property additions (see note 14).
+In the year ended 31 August 2018, Somerset County Council undertook works at Whitstone School to provide and enhance disabled access at the School.
+The works were directly funded by Somerset County Council, so the value of the works was recognised in the prior year accounts as income and within freehold property additions.